Course Reserve Form: https://eastcentral.libguides.com/coursereserve

 Course Reserves loan periods are determined by the person placing the item on course reserves.
 Reserve loan periods are two days, seven days, twenty-one days, library use only or customizable.

 Course Reserves are stored behind the Service Desk of the Library.
 Students will need to have the name of their instructor and/or class to access materials.
 A student ID is also required to use any Course Reserve materials.

 Course Reserves are established for the duration of one academic semester.
 At the end of every semester items are removed from the Course Reserves collection and returned to their owner or their original library location, unless previous arrangements have been made.
-Personally owned materials may be picked up by the faculty member at the Circulation Desk or will be returned to their department or office.
+Personally owned materials may be picked up by the faculty member at the Service Desk or will be returned to their department or office.

 Photocopies on Course Reserves